 The event did not take the same format as previous IGD-TP public meetings, as broader radioactive waste research interests such as discussed at our previous exchange forums are now addressed through the work of the EURAD European Joint Programme.

 Axel Liebscher (BGE, Germany)

 Maarten Van Geet (ONDRAF/NIRAS, Belgium)

-The draft programme is available here
+The event programme and abstracts are available here

 Symposium: 20-22 September 2022, Zurich, Switzerland